Get Some Tech in Your Title

 Tech is not yet a sink or swim proposition in the title industry.
 It is not as if tomorrow any company without a dedicated team of coders will fall behind.
 Yes, tech is becoming more prevalent, and with the success of the title industry in 2020 and thus far in 2021, some experts are asking the age-old question: ‘if it ain’t broke, why fix it?’
 Either way you stand on this subject, it is an interesting “follow” during exciting times within the title insurance industry.
 It seems in this golden age of home purchase and refinances, growth opportunities are often just around the corner, and here at Anderson|Biro we will keep our ear to the high-speed rail to help stay in touch with new and exciting talent.

-Should you have any questions, please feel free to drop a and one of our team members will be happy to hear your thoughts.
+Should you have any questions, please feel free to drop a line and one of our team members will be happy to hear your thoughts.